-Note: Some Centre's run unlaned events for younger age groups.
+Note: Some Centres run unlaned events for younger age groups.

-• All athletes can perform a standing start for all track events, from U6 - U16.
-U11-U16 athletes may use starting blocks if performing a crouch start.
+All athletes can perform a standing start for all track events, from U6 - U17.
+U11 - U17 athletes may use starting blocks in fully laned events if performing a crouch start.